kohlkopf/kohlkopf.github.io/_pages/resume/resume.md

 ## Employment
 ---
+**Bioinformatics analyst** / *Linda Crnic Institute for Medical Research* / Aurora, CO

++ Operated as an analyst on the groundbreaking Human Trisome Project
++ Collaborated with a team of immunologists, clinical practitioners, and clinical informatics specialists
++ Investigated clinical, metagenomic, and transcriptomic data

-**Bioinformaticist** / *Stowers Institute for Medical Research* / Kansas City, MO
+**Bioinformatics analyst** / *Stowers Institute for Medical Research* / Kansas City, MO

 + Participated actively in weekly lab-meetings
 + Became familiar with neurobiologist–analyst interface
-+ Worked on diverse neurobiological projects; QTL, ligand-receptor identification,
++ Worked on diverse neurobiological projects; QTL, ligand-receptor identification
-+ technical analysis of sorting techniques, and high-volume computer-vision tasks
++ Technical analysis of sorting techniques, and high-volume computer-vision tasks

 **Bicycle Mechanic** / *Sellwood Cycle Repair* / Portland, OR